IMPACTASSETS 50™

 Category: Real Assets - Forestry

-As one of the world’s oldest and largest timberland investment management organizations, TIG manages assets and commitments of US$ 5.6B and 3M acres globally and has returned more than US$ 2.7B to investors throughout its 40+ year track record.
-TIG and its directly owned and affiliated companies have over 150 professional staff members located across 23 offices bringing local, regional, and global experience to bear on the careful management of client investments.
-TIG is dedicated to the integration of sustainability throughout its entire investment process (97% of its global footprint is certified to FSC and PEFC sustainability standards) and has launched innovative collaborations with two of the world’s largest environmental NGOs.
+TIG manages assets and commitments of US$ 7.2B and 2.8M acres.
+TIG and its directly owned and affiliated companies have over 160 professional staff members located across 21 offices, bringing exceptional local, regional, and global experience to bear on the careful management of client investments.
+TIG is dedicated to the integration of sustainability throughout its entire investment process (100% of its eligible global footprint is certified to FSC and SFI sustainability standards) and has launched innovative collaborations with two of the world’s largest environmental NGOs, The Nature Conservancy and Conservation International.
 TIG’s assets are primarily based in North America (U.S.) and Latin America (Brazil, Uruguay, and Chile).

 Years of Operation: 10 years or more